Auto-Rig

 Important

-If disabling a limb is not precise enough to remove a specific bone, you should avoid deleting the bone manually.
+If disabling a limb is not precise enough to remove a specific bone, DO NOT DELETE the bone manually.
 It can break the rig functions when clicking Match to Rig for example.
 Instead, consider hiding the bone.
-Read the Help / FAQ to this end (“Is it possible to delete bones?”).
+See Help / FAQ -Is it possible to delete bones?

 Parenting Reference Bones